gwbres/cggtts/README.md

 and _Timescales_ knowledge.
 Check out Christopher's amazing libraries [right here](https://github.com/nyx-space/hifitime).

-The [RNX2CGGTTS application](https://github.com/georust/rinex) is the "goto" application when it comes to generate CGTTTS files.
+The [RNX2CGGTTS application](https://github.com/georust/rinex) is the _goto_ application when it comes to generate CGTTTS files.
 Use it to generate synchronous CGGTTS tracks from coherent RINEX contexts.
-You can then use "cggtts-cli" to compare two remote clocks.
+Checkout the RINEX Wiki for examples of CGGTTS file exchanges.

 ## Crate achitecture